bgamari/bayes-stack/docs/usage.markdown

 ### Hyper-parameter optimization

 Bayes-stack supports optimizing symmetric Dirichlet hyper-parameters (`alpha` in LDA) using Tom Minka's fixed point method.
 If enabled, an optimization phase is inserted every `hyper-lag` iterations (after `hyper-burnin` iterations).
-Diagnostic information about new settins of hyper-parameters as well as model likelihood before and after the change are written to XXXXXX.
+Diagnostic information about new settins of hyper-parameters as well as model likelihood before and after the change are written to `sweeps/hyperparams.log`.
+It is highly recommended to inspect diagnostic information before proceeding.

 ### Model inference and analysis